 And if you don’t respond well to the usual holiday traditions, Cole encourages his clients to develop their own — doing something they really want to do and that brings them joy to give them something to look forward to among all the other obligations.

-Along the same lines, Margaret Bell, a therapist in Colorado, tells SheKnows that watching something that makes you laugh because “laughing releases endorphins that help you feel better.”
+Margaret Bell, a therapist in Colorado, tells SheKnows that watching something that makes you laugh because “laughing releases endorphins that help you feel better.”

 Even if your family is a stressor, know that you don’t have to face them by yourself.
 Jaime W. Vinck, a counselor and CEO for Sierra Tucson, tells SheKnows that having a friend who understands your struggles and can talk you through a stressful situation on call.
 I am lucky enough to have that friend to covertly text during difficult times and highly recommend this strategy.